 Patient Navigation in Nigeria

 Patient Navigation was a new practice in Nigeria until 2014, when Dr. M.O.
-Nwaneri, a famous Nigerian medical oncologist, haematologist, and associate professor of Internal Medicine came back from U.S.A. to Nigeria to practice.
+Nwaneri, a famous Nigerian medical oncologist, haematologist, and Associate Professor of Internal Medicine came back from U.S.A. to Nigeria to practice.
 Dr. Nwaneri cared for several cancer patients from different parts of Nigeria and painfully over 70% of the cancer patients in his clinic presented metastatic and advanced cancers.
-It was on this premise that he realized that several cancer patients in Nigeria faced innumerable barriers in accessing cancer care likened to the barriers faced by cancer patients in Harlem, a community in New York where Dr. Harold P. Freeman founded patient navigation.
+It is on this premise that he realized that several cancer patients in Nigeria faced innumerable barriers in accessing cancer care likened to the barriers faced by cancer patients in Harlem, a community in New York where Dr. Harold P. Freeman founded patient navigation.

 Dr. Nwaneri developed several materials and guidelines for assisting and ameliorating the barriers for accessing cancer care at St. Nicholas Hospital where he practiced in Lagos.
 He started working with Runcie C.W.
-Chidebe, a psychologist, cancer control advocate and the executive director of Project PINK BLUE; and they developed a professional patient navigation programme for Nigeria.
+Chidebe, a psychologist, cancer control advocate and the Executive Director of Project PINK BLUE; and they developed a professional patient navigation programme for Nigeria.
 Chidebe and Nwaneri succeeded to develop a patient navigation programme focused breast cancer, considering that breast cancer was the most prevalent cancer in Nigeria.
 They also engaged breast cancer survivors in the patient navigation programme and it was then called Breast Cancer Navigation Programme (BCNP).

-On 4th February, 2015, which was World Cancer Day 2015, the first patient navigation programme was launched in Nigeria with the name – Breast Cancer Navigation Programme (BCNP) by Project PINK BLUE at Wazabia Hall, Sheraton Hotel, Abuja.
+On 4th February, 2015, which was World Cancer Day 2015, the first patient navigation programme was launched in Nigeria with the name – Breast Cancer Navigation Programme (BCNP) by Project PINK BLUE at Wazobia Hall, Sheraton Hotel, Abuja.
 The unveiling of the Patient Navigation programme was done by Dr. Khaliru Alhassan, the Supervising Honourable Minister of Health who was represented by Dr. Ramatu Hassan, the National Coordinator, National Cancer Control Programme (NCCP), she was assisted by Dr. B.A.
 Abimiku, President of Nigerian Cancer Society (NCS); Dr. Yakubu Ahmed, Chief Medical Director, Usman Danfodio Teaching Hospital, Sokoto; Queen Princess Onyechere, Finest Girl Tourism and Runcie C.W.
 Chidebe, the Executive Director of Project PINK BLUE.
 Please click here to watch the video of the launch: http://bit.ly/WCD2015Commemoration

 In May 2015, Runcie C.W.
 Chidebe and the team developed a grant proposal and submitted to the Seeding Progress and Resources for the Cancer Community (SPARC) Metastatic Breast Cancer Challenge.